vickmuir/Backup/restore-bmr-system-volume-image.md

 18. On the final screen, check the box for restart system and select **Finish** and the server loads your restored volume image.
   The restoration is now complete. <br/>

-  The first time this happens you might see the unexpected shutdown message.
+  The first time the server restarts you might see the unexpected shutdown message.
 It's normal with this backup type and goes away after the first boot.
   {:tip}